What Are The Signs of a Mouse Infestation?

 They might not run a lot but they are amazing jumpers with their jump being as high as 45 cm.
 Mice also climb vertically up to 2 meters and can walk along very thin ropes and wires.
 Considering the fact that they can even enter through your toilet, almost everything is an entry point for them.

 A mouse on its own is not an infestation but considering the speed at which they reproduce, a single mouse could be a big problem.
 First and foremost, they are not lone creatures, so they travel either in packs or at least in couples.
+Usually, one preeminent male inhabits the nest together with a few females.
 One female can produce up to 10 litters a year with 6 pups in each of them.
 Each mouse needs around 2 weeks to reach reproductive age and will continue giving birth at the same speed.
 Even if by any chance you have only one mouse that has got lost and is not a part of a nest, it’s still a problem.
 It could still inflict a lot of damage to your property and leave around 9000 droppings a year.
 A number of serious problems come from these small creatures, so do not calm yourself with the fact that you don’t have an entire nest and quickly take care of the issue, as soon as you sight the pest.

 What Attracts Mice?